Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 My own preferred method whenever I buy new shoes is to shorten the ends, then replace the tips (which are called Aglets).
 You'll find several methods of replacing aglets in my Aglet Repair section.

-Cut & Join with a Reef Knot Cut & Join with a Reef Knot
+Cut and Join with a Reef Knot Cut and Join

 The excess length can instead be cut from the middle of the shoelace, then the two halves tied together with a joining knot such as a Reef Knot.
 Using two different colored laces creates a bi-colored lace suitable for Half & Half Lacing.

-One easy (and free!) alternative is to use a different lacing method that consumes more shoelace.
-For example, Ladder Lacing effectively "shortens" lace ends by about 25%.
+One simple alternative is to use a different lacing method that consumes more shoelace.
+For example, Spider Web Lacing effectively “shortens” lace ends by about 11%.

 Buy New Shoelaces Buy New Shoelaces